FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 7. Press "Proceed" and wait for the installer to finish.

-8. Delete the files called "run.bat" and "run.sh" from the temporary folder.
+8. Delete the files called `run.bat` and `run.sh` from the temporary folder.

 9. Compress the temporary folder into an archive like .zip or .tar.gz